dotnet/docs/docs/core/install/windows.md

 | **ASP.NET Core Runtime** | No                            | No                            | Yes                           |
 | **.NET SDK**             | Yes                           | Yes                           | Yes                           |

 To ensure that you can run all .NET apps on Windows, install both the ASP.NET Core Runtime and the .NET Desktop Runtime.

-To run all .NET apps on Windows, you want both the ASP.NET Core Runtime to run any web apps, and .NET Desktop Runtime to run any desktop app such as a Windows Presentation Foundation (WPF) or Windows Forms (WinForms) app.
+The ASP.NET Core Runtime runs any web apps, and the .NET Desktop Runtime runs any desktop app, such as a Windows Presentation Foundation (WPF) or Windows Forms (WinForms) app.

 ## Choose how to install .NET

-There are different ways to install .NET and some products might manage their own version of .NET, such as Visual Studio.
+There are different ways to install .NET, and some products, like Visual Studio, might manage their own version of .NET.
 If you install .NET through software that manages its own version of .NET, you should also install the .NET runtime separately so that you can run .NET apps.

 If you're unsure which method you should choose after reviewing the lists in the following sections, you probably want to use the [.NET Installer](#net-installer).